cschurter/myHomeSearchProject2/README.md

 # myHomeSearchProject2
 ![Webpage Image](/myHomeSearch/images/homepage.png)
 ### A home search app deployed in Heroku for Project 2
 Find the right home for your family’s needs.
-Is your first question in finding a home is which school will my children attend?
+Is your first question in finding a home, which school will my children attend?
 Then myHomeSearch app is the right home search for you.
-If you know which school you would like for your kids to go, just choose school name in the drop-down menu and fill in the specifications you want for your house and click search.
+If you know which school you would like for your kids to go, just choose school name in the drop-down menu and fill in your preferences for your new home and click search.
 This will return a list of homes available within the boundary of that school.
 If you don’t know the schools in the area, just use our list of top-ranking schools with the corresponding median home prices in the area.
 This app will take the home buying experience to a new level and will eliminate frustration and save you time.
 ## Do some web scraping
 ### scrapeSchoolRanking.ipynb/school_ranking.csv
 This file was used to scrape www.niche.com, a school ranking website, to get the top 25 public high schools in San Diego County.
 Returned data was stored in school_ranking.csv.